-If you run your own business, it can be difficult to switch off on holiday.
-But if you’ve got a great book you can truly get lost in, then you stand a lot better chance of giving your mind the rest it deserves.
+If you run your own business, it can be challenging to switch off on holiday.
+But if you’ve got a fabulous book you can truly get lost in, then you stand a lot better chance of giving your mind the rest it deserves.

 Check out Creative Boom’s guide to intellectually nutritious but easy-going reads, perfect for the beach, pool, park or back garden.
 Happy summer, folks!

 1. The Supermodel and the Brillo Box: Back Stories and Peculiar Economics from the World of Contemporary Art

 The “Freakonomics” of the art world.
 As Lehman Brothers fell, ushering in a global economic crisis, the art world boomed.
 Don Thompson uses his economists’ curiosity to dig out insights and compelling anecdotes from dealers and auction houses from all over the world.
 Check out The Supermodel and the Brillo Box.